Azure/autorest.typescript/packages/typespec-test/test/overloads_modular/generated/typespec-ts/README.md

 ### WidgetManagerClient

-`WidgetManagerClient` is the primary interface for developers using the WidgetManager REST client library.
+`WidgetManagerClient` is the primary interface for developers using the WidgetManager client library.
 Explore the methods on this client object to understand the different features of the WidgetManager service that you can access.